 KS2 children are taught gymnastics, dance and games.
 They take part in a broad range of sports.
 In Year 3 and Year 4 the children are taught swimming.
 Gymnastics is well embedded in the school throughout KS2 following the school’s standard format that ensures progression.

-To encourage progression teachers follow a format for all three disciplines and lessons are planned weekly to build on skills.
+To encourage progression teachers to follow a format for all three disciplines and lessons are planned weekly to build on skills.
 This format is the same for each year group so that children come through school building on their previous skills.
-Staff also use the Rising Stars Games curriculum to ensure that lessons are demanding and ensure progress.
+Staff also use the Complete P.E. curriculum to ensure that lessons are demanding and ensure progress.

 The school takes part in a wide number of sporting competitions.
-We are part of the Catholic Schools Competitive Sport organisation and Tameside Sports Partnership.
+We are part of the Catholic Schools Competitive Sports organisation and Tameside Sports Partnership.

 Extra-Curricular Sports have been selected to give the children variety in sport.
-We offer sporting opportunities every school night.
+We offer sporting opportunities on different school nights.